Top 10 Heart Valve Stories of 2015!

 7. Cowgirl Julie’s Smiling Scar Selfie

 They say a picture is worth a 1,000 words.
 But, the Smiling Scar Selfie of Julie McDonald-Lundren, a cowgirl from Minnesota, proved that a Smiling Scar Selfie is with more — as over 1,200 people ‘Liked’ it on Facebook.
 Just a few days after her successful aortic valve replacement by Dr. Robert Saeid Farivar, Julie posted this awesome picture at Facebook.

 6. Chicago Bulls Coach, Fred Hoiberg, Connects With HVS

 In October, I had an amazing and unexpected opportunity to meet and film an educational video with Fred Hoiberg, the head coach of the Chicago Bulls.
 If you didn’t know, Coach Hoiberg had two open heart surgeries to treat his bicuspid aortic valve and aortic aneurysm.

-Coach Hoiberg chose the On-X mechanical valve, which just received FDA-approval using lower warfarin levels, for his procedure which was performed by Dr. Rakesh Suri who is now practicing at the Cleveland Clinic.
+Coach Hoiberg chose the On-X mechanical valve, which just received FDA-approval using lower warfarin levels, for his procedure which was performed by Dr. Rakesh Suri.
 When we posted photos from the video shoot, over 1,200 Facebook Likes quickly occurred.
 See more photos by clicking here.